department-of-veterans-affairs/va.gov-vfs-teams/external-contractor-onboarding/README.md

 # Onboarding for External Contractors

+* This folder contains public-facing content for teams working on the Veteran Tools Platform.

 **Definitions for terms used in this folder:**

 * *"DSVA" refers to DSVA team members and DSVA detailees.*